 Even we can get busy, so do not hesitate to check up with an email to inquire!
 One of us has the worse memory (won’t say who), and one of us is still working on their organization skills (hey it could be the same person!) so please have patience if you do not hear from us right away.

 As previously mentioned on the site, we usually read (urban) fantasy and romance, but we also thoroughly enjoy other genres.
-A good book is a good book, they say, no matter the genre.
+A good book is a good book, they say.